jveilleux/FarmFreshWeb/enterprise-to-enterprise-permissions-e2es.md

 No automatic E2Es are created between enterprises owned by different users.

-# E2Es from a hub’s perspective
+# E2Es from a farmers market perspective

 The following scenarios demonstrate the E2Es structures required in different circumstances.